Wairarapa Connection: Carriage history

-In 1964, six 56-foot carriagess from the South Island were transferred north and fitted with Webasto kerosene-burning heaters for the service.
+In 1964, six 56-foot carriages from the South Island were transferred north and fitted with Webasto kerosene-burning heaters for the service.
 They seated 336 passengers on two-person bench-type Scarrett seats: class A passenger cars seated 56 and AL car-vans (with luggage compartment) seated 47.

 In 1976, three more As and an AL were added, later joined by another A and AL, all overhauled.
 They were fitted with fluorescent strip lighting similar to Northerner and Endeavour cars, and painted in a new, brighter shade of red, with white roofs as opposed to the standard silver oxide.

 In the early 1980s, with the refurbishment of the Picton and Greymouth services and the decision to use the former Endeavour carriages on new Gisborne-Wellington services, former 88-seater railcars painted a distinctive green and nicknamed "Grass Grubs", were introduced to the Wairarapa service.
 However, the underframes were not designed to be towed in the long term and they deteriorated rapidly, bringing about their demise by 1985.

 The introduction of the EM class "Ganz-Mavag" electric multiple units to the Wellington suburban system meant eleven 56-foot carriages became available, and the cancellation of the unnamed daylight successor to the New Plymouth Night Express that ran between New Plymouth and Taumarunui freed more.
 A wooden 50-foot Z bogie box wagon was refitted with bogies that enabled it to run at passenger-train speed and was painted the same shade of bright red as the cars it accompanied.
 In the style of the new Fastrak and Northtrak express parcels logos that emphasised the new approach and priority of parcels traffic, the wagon had a logo known as Waitrak, as it was dedicated to Wairarapa services.

 In 1989, with the introduction of the Bay Express between Wellington and Napier, the three remaining Endeavour cars, of which two were ALs, became redundant, so the 54-seat A car and one 46-seat AL were assigned to Wairarapa services.
 With the streamlining of Greymouth expresses into one out-and-back operation, one Picton car became surplus to requirements and joined the Masterton fleet.

 In 1993, after the successful re-introduction and rebranding of the Capital Connection service, a similar refurbishment and rebranding program was initiated for the sixteen Wairarapa carriages, though only 12 were actually overhauled.
 This program lasted four years, until 1997.
 Six A cars and three of four ALs were thoroughly overhauled and refurbished with new-style seats.
 These vehicles were fitted with cloth on the interior walls to reduce noise and were fully carpeted.
 A class carriages seated 59, as one toilet from each car was removed to increase seating capacity, while ALs seated 46.
 The other two A cars and the remaining AL were overhauled but retained their Scarrett seats, reupholstered with cloth material.